johtela/vscode-modaledit/tutorial.md

 the whole document, set the `docScope` flag to `true`.
 When only the `to` argument is specified, the selection starts from the cursor position.

-If the user pressed `f` instead of `t` as the second key in the sequence, we set the `inclusive` flag to true.
+If the user pressed <key>f</key> instead of <key>t</key> as the second key in the sequence, we set the `inclusive` flag to true.
 That extends the selection over the searched character.

 Next we add the change around/inside commands.
 The first variant takes care of the characters that are not braces.